Asian Studies Research Guide

 The databases above are excellent for historical newspaper articles.
 Lexis-Nexis is the only one that updates daily to include up-to-the minute news.
 But even Lexis-Nexis has a fairly limited number of papers from outside the United States and Europe.
 The websites below are directories that lead you to the websites of major and minor news sources from across the world.
 Use these directories to find recent news articles not indexed by Lexis-Nexis.

-Directory of newspapers, organized by country.
+Directory of newspapers, organized by country (scroll down to find the section on Asia).
 This site provides a link to each paper's website.
 It also tells you the language in which each paper is published.

 ABYZ News Links